Anastasia-Labs/aiken-multisig-offchain/README.md

     policyId: "", // For ADA, leave empty
     assetName: "", // For ADA, leave empty
   },
-  spendingLimit: 10_000_000n, // 10 ADA in lovelace
+  spending_limit: 10_000_000n, // 10 ADA in lovelace
-  minimumAda: 2_000_000n, // Minimum ADA required in lovelace
+  total_funds_qty: 90_000_000n, // Total ADA in lovelace to be locked in the contract
-  scripts: multisigScripts,
+  minimum_ada: 2_000_000n, // Minimum ADA required in lovelace
 };

 // Initiate the multisig contract